 The second boy had a double chin and acne spread all over his forehead, from one side to the other.
 There was more acne than white skin.
 He took the seat in front of Joe.
 He waited for Dom to finish before speaking.

 “Hey there, killer,” he said, turning around to face Joe.
-He had a buzz cut that did nothing except draw more attention to his ugly face.
-He had an arrogant voice too, a fake voice, one he practiced at home.
-He fist pumped with Joe and smiled.
+He had an arrogant voice, a fake voice, one he practiced at home.
+He fist-pumped with Joe and smiled.
 His smile was the worst part of him, and that was saying a lot.
 Anthony named him Acne Double Chin.
-It would have been nice if the bus had run him over, an accident of course.

-Anthony came to the grim realization that he would be riding this bus for two more years.
 The anxiety had arrived, like he knew it would.
 This was unacceptable.
-He was not going to this school or any other school.
+He was not going to Nazareth or any other school.
 His mother would have to deal with it.
-There was always enough wine in the house for her to deal with it.
-What choice did she have anyway?
-The hell with her.
-These boys were just the tip of the iceberg.
-Did she want him to spend the year in a mental hospital instead?
 It would be homeschooling or nothing.
 Anthony would make that very, very clear.

 What had to happen had to happen.